SMS Habicht (1879): Design

 By the mid-1870s, the large screw frigates and screw corvettes that formed the backbone of the German cruiser force were beginning to need to be replaced.
 Some of these ships had been in service for twenty years, and in that time spent considerable periods on deployments overseas.
-To replace these older vessels, the Kaiserliche Marine ordered the six s and three Habicht-class gunboats.
+To replace these older vessels, the Kaiserliche Marine ordered the six s and three Habicht-class steam gunboats.
 The three gunboats were the first vessels of the type to use compound steam engines, which increased speed and engine efficiency.

 Habicht was 59.2 m long overall, with a beam of 8.9 m and a draft of 3.52 m forward.
 She displaced 840 t as designed and 1005 t at full load.
 The ship's crew consisted of 6–7 officers and 121–126 enlisted men.
 She was powered by a double-expansion steam engine that drove a 2-bladed screw propeller, with steam provided by two coal-fired Scotch marine boilers.
 Her propulsion system was rated to produce a top speed of 11 kn at 600 PS, but she reached 11.4 kn in service.
 At a cruising speed of 9 kn, she could steam for 2010 nmi.
 To supplement the steam engine on long voyages, the ships were fitted with a schooner sailing rig.
 While cruising under sail, the screw could be raised.

 The ship was armed with a single 15 cm RK L/22 built-up gun, which was supplied from a magazine with 115 shells.
 She also carried four 12 cm K L/23 built-up guns, which were supplied with a total of 440 rounds of ammunition.
 In 1882, the ship's armament was standardized on a uniform battery of five 12.5 cm K L/23 built-up guns and five 37 mm Hotchkiss revolver cannon.